wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 Inside `actions` you are performing ajax calls to the Go server.
 Every request made to the server must be authenticated or the server will respond with a client error.
 When the user logs in, an access token is created and can be accessed by calling: `await Vue.prototype.$auth.getAccessToken()`.
 This asynchronous function returns an access token required to send authenticated requests to the server.

 The Go server exposes a REST API for the `kudo` resource.
-You will implement methods to make ajax calls in order to create with `createKudo`, update with `updateKudo`, delete with `deleteKudo`, and list all kudos with`getKudos`.
+You will implement methods to make ajax calls in order to create with `createKudo`, update with `updateKudo`, delete with `deleteKudo`, and list all kudos with `getKudos`.
 Notice that these methods call the `perform` method by passing the endpoint and the HTTP verb. `perform`, in turn, populates the request `Authorization` header with the access token so the Go server can validate the request.

-Create your `./kudo-oos/pkg/http/web/app/src/apiClient.js` with the code below.
+Create `./kudo-oos/pkg/http/web/app/src/apiClient.js` and copy in the code below.

 {% raw %}
 ```js